ctummon/Cerializer/README.md

 - RapidJson
 - nlohmann::json

-I plan on adding as many as I can, feel free to contribute!
+After the performance results I'm probably going to hold off on adding any other libaries for now.
+In the future I'll have a look at some of the more performant ones and see if I can find a more efficient solution.

 ## Getting started:

 Copy the Cerializer folder into your project and include the JsonObj file of your choice.

+Currently only tested on VS2017 (Which means C++14, theoretically C++11 should work, need to test on clang/gcc).
+It will not compile on VS2015.
-(Currently only tested on Visual Studio 2017.
-I need to get some CI up and running...)
+Next steps are to get some CI up and running for clang/gcc on Mac/Linux.

 ## Example Usage (cpprest):